bretmullinix/openshift-idm-cluster-on-aws/readme.md

 1. Develop Ansible scripts to install the Nexus [here](part6-install-nexus).

-    This tutorial is currently under construction.
-You can follow along as it gets built.

 1. Develop Ansible scripts to install RedHat OpenShift [here](part7-install-openshift).

     The tutorial has not been implemented.